wp-plugins/identity-verification-australia/identity_verification_au/readme.txt

 == Description ==

-Plugin to Verify Identity Verificaion for Australia Using Driving License/Passport.
+Plugin to Verify Identity Verification for Australia Using Driving License/Passport.

 = Features =